Course Outline

 Module 2.
 Infrastructure Security for Cloud Computing for Government

-This module delves into the details of securing core infrastructure in cloud computing, including components, networks, management interfaces, and administrator credentials.
-It covers virtual networking and workload security, as well as the basics of containers and serverless technologies.
+This module delves into the details of securing the core infrastructure for cloud computing, including cloud components, networks, management interfaces, and administrator credentials.
+It covers virtual networking and workload security, including an introduction to containers and serverless technologies.

 Topics Covered: